AaltoSciComp/scicomp-docs/triton/tut/intro.rst

 need more knowledge to use Triton than most people learn in academic courses.

-Science-IT has created a (still under development) `modular training plan <https://hands-on.coderefinery.org>`__, which divides useful knowledge into levels.
+We have created a `modular
+training plan <https://hands-on.coderefinery.org>`__, which divides useful knowledge into levels.
 In order to use Triton well, you need to be somewhat proficient at Linux usage (C level).
 In order to do parallel work,